pycom/pycom-documentation/chapter/tutorials/all/ota.md

   (http://epydoc.sourceforge.net/stdlib/distutils.version.LooseVersion-class.html).
   They should contain the entire file system of the end device for the corresponding version number.
-- Firmware: These files should be named in the format "firmare_VERSION.bin", where VERSION is a a version number compatible with the python LooseVersion versioning scheme (http://epydoc.sourceforge.net/stdlib/distutils.version.LooseVersion-class.html).
+- Firmware: These files should be named in the format `firmare_VERSION.bin`, where VERSION is a a version number compatible with the python LooseVersion versioning scheme (http://epydoc.sourceforge.net/stdlib/distutils.version.LooseVersion-class.html).
-  This file should be in the format of the appimg.bin created by the pycom firmware build scripts.
+  This file should be in the format of the `appimg.bin` created by the Pycom firmware build scripts.

 ## How to use